-In addition to video (which you can watch above), there's also a backstage photo commemorating the moment featuring Lord, Harrison and a soaking-wet (and almost naked) Ian Gillan, who apparently had just taken a shower.
+In addition to video (which you can watch below), there's also a backstage photo commemorating the moment featuring Lord, Harrison and a soaking-wet (and almost naked) Ian Gillan, who apparently had just taken a shower.

 Back then, Lord had recently appeared on Harrison's 1982 album Gone Troppo, but their relationship traced back to the '60s.
 Lord has said they first met at the Beatles' Apple boutique in London, telling Wakeman that a winking Harrison "stood in front of me and said rather quizzically, 'Oh, you look like me!'
 I looked at him and, because it was George Harrison, I said, 'Well, I'm sorry!'
 We became friends about a year later, mainly because of him living nearby."
 Around that time, Lord and Deep Purple were heard doing a cover of the Beatles' “Help!”

-Lord and Harrison subsequently contributed to 1971's The Worst Of Ashton, Gardner + Dyke; a loose local amalgam called Pishill Artists that played a Henley-on-Thames area pub; and a soundtrack for the 1985 British comedy Water, starring Michael Caine.
+Lord and Harrison subsequently contributed to 1971's The Worst of Ashton, Gardner + Dyke; a loose local amalgam called Pishill Artists that played a Henley-on-Thames area pub; and a soundtrack for the 1985 British comedy Water, starring Michael Caine.
 Lord also appeared on Harrison's posthumous 2002 album Brainwashed.